Tags

 “Awleh” is rooted in a word Brian’s great grandmother used often, a variation tied to “Almighty,” woven into everyday Caymanian expression.
 His great grandmother was known for her connection to the land, especially her garden.
 Even in her later years, she remained committed to it, moving with purpose, tending to what she had planted.

-Awleh! follows the same pattern.
+Awleh! (the brand) follows the same pattern.
 Something planted simply, nurtured over time, shaped through care and consistency.

 Key Takeaways